 Blondel’s theorem explains that the sum results (PowerSum and EnergySum) are accurate with this configuration.
 However, the reported power, reactive power, and power factor for the two individual phases may appear imbalanced, even if the actual load is balanced, so in this configuration, only the power and energy sums are meaningful.

-Because CCS does not offer a WattNode model that supports a delta circuit with 120 Vac line-to-line, you must wire the meter line-to-neutral.
+For WattNode models that do not support delta circuits with 120 Vac line-to-line, you must wire the meter line-to-neutral.
 Therefore, we recommend using phase B as the reference and tying it to ground and neutral.
 This will result in zero readings for phase B from the meter.

 Four-Wire Wye Service